Charles Boycott: Historical background

-In the nineteenth century, agriculture was the biggest industry in Ireland.
+In the 19th century, agriculture was the biggest industry in Ireland.
 In 1876, the government of the United Kingdom of Great Britain and Ireland commissioned a survey to find who owned the land in Ireland.
-The survey found that almost all land was the property of just 10,000 people, or 0.2 per cent of the population.
-The majority were small landlords, but the 750 richest landlords owned half of the country between them.
+The survey found that almost all land was the property of just 10,000 people, or 0.2% of the population.
+The majority were small landlords, but the 750 richest landlords collectively owned half of the country.
 Many of the richest were absentee landlords who lived in Britain or elsewhere in Ireland, and paid agents like Charles Boycott to manage their estates.

 Landlords generally divided their estates into smaller farms that they rented to tenant farmers.
 Tenant farmers were generally on one-year leases, and could be evicted even if they paid their rents.
 Some of the tenants were large farmers who farmed over 100 acre, but the majority were much smaller—on average between 15 and 50 acre.
 Many small farmers worked as labourers on the larger farms.
 The poorest agricultural workers were the landless labourers, who worked on the land of other farmers.
 Farmers were an important group politically, having more votes than any other sector of society.

 In the 1850s, some tenant farmers formed associations to demand the three Fs: fair rent, fixity of tenure, and free sale.
 In the 1870s, the Fenians tried to organise the tenant farmers in County Mayo to resist eviction.
 They mounted a demonstration against a local landlord in Irishtown and succeeded in getting him to lower his rents.

 Michael Davitt was the son of a small tenant farmer in County Mayo who became a journalist and joined the Irish Republican Brotherhood (IRB).
 He was arrested and given a 15-year sentence for gun-running.
 Charles Stewart Parnell, then Member of Parliament for Meath and member of the Home Rule League, arranged to have Davitt released on probation.
 When Davitt returned to County Mayo, he was impressed by the Fenians' attempts to organise farmers.
 He thought that the "land question" was the best way to get the support of the farmers for Irish independence.

 In October 1879, after forming the Land League of Mayo, Davitt formed the Irish National Land League.
 The Land League's aims were to reduce rents and to stop evictions, and in the long term, to make tenant farmers owners of the land they farmed.
 Davitt asked Parnell to become the leader of the league.
 In 1880, Parnell was also elected leader of the Home Rule Party.